openworld42/JavaTemplate/README.md

 To use it, simply copy over the files you want to use and delete the parts or files you don't need.
-Take less files from the [stable 1.0.x branch](https://github.com/openworld42/JavaTemplate/tree/stable-1.0) if you dont need the full <b>JavaTemplate</b>.
+Take less files from the [stable 1.0.x branch](https://github.com/openworld42/JavaTemplate/tree/stable-1.0) if you dont need the full **JavaTemplate**.

-<p>Since it is a template for repeated needs during project setup, it does almost
-nothing by itself, but runs a simple GUI (Graphical User Interface) to demonstrate its use.</p>
+Since it is a template for repeated needs during project setup, it does almost nothing by itself, but runs a simple GUI (Graphical User Interface) to demonstrate its use.

+To run it: download the **templateVxxx.jar** file and call it from the command line using

+**java -jar templateVxxx.jar**

+where **xxx** is the current version.
+You need a Java runtime/JDK installed (**Linux**: simply use your package manager, **Windows/macOS/others**: download and install JDK from [here](https://openjdk.java.net/).

-<p>I have been using/growing this for fast setups of my own projects over years, starting with
-500-1000 (or even 2500) lines of code from the beginning, concentrating on the project needs - and not the repeated somewhat boring tasks.
-I tried to keep it simple but functional, thus reducing unneccessary complexity.</p>
+I have been using/growing this for fast setups of my own projects over years, starting with 500-1000 (or even 2500) lines of code from the beginning, concentrating on the project needs - and not the repeated somewhat boring tasks.
+I tried to keep it simple but functional, thus reducing unneccessary complexity.

-<p>And yes, it's all source under your hood/needs, not a framework to live with.
+And yes, it's all source under your hood/needs, not a framework to live with.
 It's a template, you modify it, delete the unneccessary parts, and start with some infrastructure from the very beginning.
-Use the saved time for other things you like.</p>
+Use the saved time for other things you like.

 ### Javadocs / API
 #### [Classes](docs/allclasses-index.html) |  [Packages](docs/allpackages-index.html)    | [Overview](docs/index.html)